LearnMetabarcoding/LearnMetabarcoding/sphinx/source/asv_otu_readmap/otudelim.rst

 1. :ref:`Greedy clustering<greedy_clustering>` is by far the most common method for OTU delimitation, generally at the 3% similarity level.
 2. :ref:`Linkage delimitation<linkage_delimitation` works by building a linkage graph of ASVs and breaking this into OTUs
 3. :ref:`Bayesian clustering<bayesian_clustering>` uses a bayesian similarity approach to group ASVs into OTUs
-4. :ref:`Species delimitation<bptp_delim>` uses a phylogenetics-based approach to group ASVs.
+4. :ref:`Phylogenetic delimitation<bptp_delim>` borrows from species delimitation methods in barcoding and uses a phylogenetics-based approach to group ASVs.

 For each step, we will generate OTU sequences and a record of which ASVs were grouped into which OTUs.
 Once you've learned about some different methods, you may want to read about how to :ref:`Compare OTU delimitation methods <comparing_otus>`.
 This is largely an exercise in exploring data, and doesn't have any specific outputs aside from helping you choose which set of OTUs to accept.